 On the south side of Mt.
-Hood at 3,600 feet elevation is Trillium Lake, ringed with fragrant conifers and an easy, family-friendly loop trail.
+Hood at 3,600 feet elevation is Trillium Lake, ringed with fragrant conifers, flower-filled boggy meadows, and a flat, family-friendly, barrier-free loop trail.
+If you’re looking for a late summer or early autumn overnight camping trip near Portland, this should be near the top of your list.

-Pick up the trail in the campground, or for day-trippers the trail begins and ends at the Trillium Lake dam on the lake’s south end.
-There’s a $5 day-use fee, waived if you are camping at the lake.
+If you’re camping here, just pick up the trail in the campground.
+For day-trippers, the loop trail begins and ends at the Trillium Lake dam on the lake’s south end.
+There’s a $5 day-use fee (or display your Northwest Forest Pass), waived if you are camping at the lake.

-Head to the Ice Axe Grill, part of the Mt.
-Hood Brewing Company in Government Camp.
+Head to the Mt.
+Hood Brewing Company’s Ice Axe Grill in the nearby village of Government Camp.
 They feature their own small-batch ales on cask and nitro, plus tasty pub grub and pizza.

 - Distance from Portland: 61 miles southeast of Portland (map + driving directions)